weecology/forecasting-dynamics-course/lectures/time-series-data.md

 title: Time Series Data
 ---

-### Thinking about ecological time-series data
+### Thinking about ecological data available for forecasting

-* Ask group to brain storm types of time-series data
+* Ask group to brain storm types of data suitable for ecological forecasting
 * Talk about each type as it is brought up
 * Give or ask for examples of each data type as it is brought up
 * Write them down on the board in a horizontal line from "further back in